-Pupils are expected to attend school at all times.
-Minor illnesses, such as a cold or a headache, should not mean that a child does not attend school.
-Pupils are expected to have a reasonable level of resilience with regards to such issues.

-- Pupils should ensure that they arrive at school prior to the identified start time for their given year group, to ensure that they reach classrooms and are prepared for learning promptly at the start of every lesson. - In situations where there is a more serious illness or issue which prevents attendance at school, a note should be brought to school on all occasions to explain the absence or parents should otherwise contact the Academy.
-In cases where an absence is 5 days or more in duration, a medical note from the doctor or medical professional should be provided to school to explain the absence. - The minimum expectation for attendance is 96%, although pupils should strive to ensure that attendance is as close to 100% as possible.
+- Pupils are expected to attend school at all times.
+Minor illnesses, such as a cold or a headache should not mean that a child does not attend school.
+Pupils are expected to have a reasonable level of resilience with regards to such issues. - Pupils should ensure that they arrive at school prior to the identified start time for their given year group, to ensure that they reach classrooms and are prepared for learning promptly at the start of every lesson. - In situations where there is a more serious illness or issue which prevents attendance at school, a note should be brought to school on all occasions to explain the absence or parents should otherwise make contact with the academy.
+In cases where an absence is 5 days or more in duration, a medical note from the doctor or medical professional should be provided to school to explain the absence. - The minimum expectations for attendance is 95%, although pupils should strive to ensure that attendance is as close to 100% as possible.
 Pupils with attendance of less than 90% are considered persistent absentees and will be subject to further significant action to support improved attendance. - Form tutors have a key role to be proactive in dealing with absences of tutees, and should liaise with the Attendance Co-ordinator where appropriate and where contact with parents has not addressed the issue.
-Tutors MUST take a primary role in contacting parents when a pupil is absent.
-This should be on an ongoing and routine basis.